-Indian Butter Chicken is ready in under 30 minutes!
-The Makhani sauce and chicken come together with the most incredible spice and flavor.
+Indian Butter Chicken is ready in under 30 minutes with the most incredible spice and flavor.
 No one will believe it’s not take-out!

+Butter chicken originated in Northern India in the late 1950s and quickly became a global favorite.
+The makhani sauce and chicken come together with the most incredible spice and flavor.
+Serve over rice for a quick and delicious meal.
 We know, Indian food seems a bit daunting.
 Perhaps it’s because everyone has their favorite Indian dish or restaurant and ‘absolutely no one makes it like my local place does!’
 Hear us out though, because this butter chicken is absolutely the best.
 We can’t get enough of it!

 The secret to an amazing butter chicken is the sauce.
 Butter Chicken is also known as Murgh Makhani.
 Makhani sauce is what makes this dish so addicting with its combination of aromatic spices, tomato sauce and cream.
 You can even find makhani in a few other Indian dishes, dal or paneer makhani; but nothing is quite like traditional chicken makhani (butter chicken).
 Historically, butter chicken was an accidental concoction, using leftover chicken in a tomato-based sauce, heavy with cream and butter.

 It is commonly asked at an Indian restaurant if you would like naan or rice on the side, but why should you choose?
 Both, please!
-Grill some naan and serve up your sauce and a good sized helping of Basmati rice in authentic Karahi serving bowls, and you’ll have guests wondering if you secretly got take-out!
+Grill some naan and serve up your sauce and a good-sized helping of Basmati rice in authentic Karahi serving bowls, and you’ll have guests wondering if you secretly got take-out!